-In this Chicago CityPASS review, we’ll explore what the pass offers, explain how it works, and determine if the Chicago CityPASS is worth it for you.
+In this Chicago CityPASS review, we explore what the pass offers, explain how it works, and determine if the Chicago CityPASS is worth it for you.
 Enjoy!

-While may be nicknamed the “Second City,” Chicago is anything but.
-Chicago combines world-class museums, incredible architecture, and mouth-watering food to rank as one of the greatest cities you’ll find anywhere… and they serve it all with a friendly Midwestern attitude.
+Although its nickname may be the “Second City,” Chicago is anything but.
+Chicago combines world-class museums, incredible architecture, and mouth-watering food to rank as one of the greatest cities in the world…and they serve it all with a friendly Midwestern attitude.

-Having lived in here for a few years, I can vouch for its greatness.
+Having lived there, I can vouch for its greatness.
 There is so much to do in Chicago that you’ll never experience it all in one trip.
-And while you might be more familiar with the attractions in New York City, the quality of sightseeing in Chicago is second to none.
+And, while you might be more familiar with the attractions in New York City, the quality of sightseeing in Chicago is second to none.

 Of course, sightseeing can get expensive.
-So, how do you save money in Chicago while still visiting all of the city’s most important sites?
+So, how do you save money in Chicago while still visiting all of the city’s most important sights?

 Chicago CityPASS Review: How It Works

 The Chicago CityPASS is a sightseeing pass that can help you save money on attractions in Chicago.
-Like other popular attractions passes, the Chicago CityPASS bundles entry fees for some of the city’s top tourist sites.
-By bundling fees and including admission to these sites in the price of the pass, you get a hefty discount over the prices you’d pay at the door.
+Like other popular attractions passes, the Chicago CityPASS bundles entry fees for some of the city’s top tourist sights.
+By bundling fees and including admission to these sights in the price of the pass, you get a hefty discount over the prices you’d pay at the door.

-In this case, the Chicago CityPASS can actually save up to 54% on admission fees to the included sites.
+In this case, the Chicago CityPASS can actually save up to 48% on admission to the included sights.
 That’s a significant amount of money, especially when you’re traveling with more than one person.

 Similar to the London Explorer Pass, the Chicago CityPASS includes your admission to a set number of attractions.
-With this pass, you’ll get “free” entry to five of Chicago’s top seven attractions.
-Three of these attractions are set, while the remaining four attractions provide an either/or option.
+With this pass, you’ll get “free” entry to five of Chicago’s top seven spots.
+Three of these attractions are included with every pass, and you get to choose two of the remaining four attractions.
 You can visit the attractions in any order you like, and the tickets are good for nine consecutive days beginning with the first day you use the pass.

-Unlike other popular sightseeing passes, the Chicago CityPASS actually comes as a book full of tickets.
-(Printed and mobile vouchers are also available, although you must redeem these vouchers for an actual booklet.)
-In most cases, you can simply present the ticket from your booklet as you enter.
-The either/or tickets typically need to be exchanged at the ticket counter for an actual attraction ticket.
+Like other popular sightseeing passes, the Chicago CityPASS comes either electronically on your phone or you can print your tickets.
+In most cases, you can simply present the ticket as you enter.
 Regardless, entry to these attractions is included in the price of your pass.

 Top Attractions Included on the Chicago CityPASS

 The Chicago CityPASS includes admission to five of the top seven attractions in the Windy City.
-Three attractions are included on every pass, and you get to choose two of the other four options.
-Attractions include:
+Three attractions are included on every pass, and you get to choose two of the other five options.

 - Shedd Aquarium ($44.90)

-I’ve toured almost all of these sites (some multiple times), and they are definitely worth a visit.
-In fact, with the possible exception Navy Pier (which is basically a shopping center), these are truly the top spots to visit in the city.
+I’ve toured almost all of these sights (some multiple times), and they are definitely worth a visit.
+In fact, with the possible exception of Navy Pier (which is basically a shopping center on Lake Michigan), these are truly the top spots to visit in the city.

-As you can see, though, sightseeing in Chicago can get pretty expensive fairly quickly – especially if you’re traveling with family.
+As you can see, though, sightseeing in Chicago can get expensive pretty quickly – especially if you’re traveling with family.
 That’s where a Chicago CityPASS can help.

 How Much Does the Chicago CityPASS Cost?